dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 $ heroku buildpacks:set https://github.com/skirino/heroku-buildpack-vibe.d.git#cedar-14
 ```

-You should also create a file called `vibed_buildpack.config` in the root of your app :
+You should also create a file called `vibed_buildpack.config` in the root of your app.
+We are doing this because this buildpack's dependencies are outdated.

+Fortunately we can override them by providing new urls :

 ```
 DMD_ARCHIVE_URL = http://downloads.dlang.org/releases/2016/dmd.2.070.2.zip
 DUB_ARCHIVE_URL = http://code.dlang.org/files/dub-0.9.25-linux-x86_64.tar.gz
 ```

-We are doing this because the buildpack dependencies are outdated.
-Fortunately you can override them by providing a new url using this file.

 ### Deploy the code